-You may be detained after school is dismissed.
+You may be temporarily reassigned to the supervision of another school employee during the regular school day, restricted during the school day (i.e., lunch detention or time-outs), or detained after school is dismissed or on a Saturday.
 If you are detained after the close of the regular school day, your parent/guardian will be contacted and informed that you will be detained.
 If your parent/guardian cannot be contacted, you will be detained on another day.
-Your parent/quardian is responsible for transportation following the detention.
+Your parent/guardian is responsible for transportation beyond a regular school day.